kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Change-Management.md

 ## Summary

-AI transformation is human transformation.
+AI transformation is human transformation
-Communicate clearly.
+Communicate clearly
-Train thoughtfully.
+Train thoughtfully
 Adapt continuously

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.